ilikenwf/apt-fast/README.md

 apt-get install aria2
 ```

-Then simply run apt-fast instead of apt-get or aptitude.
+Then run `apt-fast` instead of `apt-get` or `aptitude`.

 ### Autocompletion ###
 The completions for the respective shells use the existing apt-get completion.
-It is required to have the apt-get completion installed.
-In case of Bash the package `bash-completion` is required.
-For Zsh and Fish required completions are included by default (in their `*-common` packages).
+It is required that the apt-get completion be installed.
+In the case of Bash, the package `bash-completion` is required.
+For Zsh and Fish, the required completions are included by default (in their `*-common` packages).

 #### Bash ####